 The Ed Asner Family Center offers various approaches to therapy:

-If you are experiencing depression, anxiety, worry, grief, or need help with anger management or self-esteem.
+If you are experiencing depression, anxiety, worry, grief, need help with anger management or self-esteem.
 You are not alone.
 These are some of the issues that our clients experience.
-Individuals often face challenges maintaining healthy relationships.
+Individuals, families and couples often face challenges in their daily lives and find it difficult to maintain healthy relationships.
 These issues are much more prevalent with the addition of a special needs family member.
-Therapy is offered by a licensed clinician such as a Marriage Family Therapist or a Clinical Social Worker who is trained to assess and offer professional help when challenges like these.
+Therapy is offered by a licensed clinician such as a Marriage Family Therapist (LMFT), Clinical Social Worker (LCSW) or an Associate Marriage Family (AMFT or Trainee.)
+These clinicians are trained to assess and offer professional help when challenges like these arise.
 Our clinicians meet weekly with couples, families or individuals to address their ongoing needs.
 Clinicians explore with the client productive ways to get back on track and encourage positive change.

 This program is designed to help all family members in the special needs household, including grandparents or caregivers.
-The family will learn how to comfortably express their feelings, find better ways to communicate with each other, to solve problems effectively, be able to understand special needs and to better address struggles in the home, school, workplace or out in the community.
-By defining clear goals and ways to support those goals, clinicians work closely with all family members.
+The family will learn how to comfortably express their feelings, find better ways to communicate with each other, to solve problems effectively, identify and understand special needs and to better address struggles in the home, school, workplace or out in the community.
+While defining clear goals and ways to support those goals, clinicians work closely with all family members.
 Sessions are focused on teaching the skills necessary to encourage the family as a whole to be better communicators and focus on a healthier way of living and a higher quality of life for the entire family.

-This program offers support for the sibling of a special needs child.
+We are taking a unique approach in working with siblings through a creative avenue.
+This group is run by our mental health director, Chrisa Sadd, LMFT along with Avivah Paskowitz, the daughter of the founders.
+Ms. Paskowitz is a very talented and creative sibling in a special needs family.
+She knows first-hand how to navigate this world.
+This program offers support for the sibling of a special needs child/adult.
 Often the sibling wonders why everything is focused on their brother or sister and not on them.
 They might feel that they don’t get enough time to do the things they want to do.
 Siblings may feel guilt or anger towards their brother or sister for always being the center of the parent’s attention.
 The participant will be able to express feelings through games and activities while attending group sessions, as well as finding comfort and support with a community of likeminded peers.